rob-e/rob-e-personal-site/index.md

 layout: page
 title: Personal Beta
 tagline: Terrors from the JavasCrypt
-description: Minimal personal site based on minimal tutorial on making a simple website with GitHub Pages
+description: Minimal personal site based on K Broman's minimal tutorial on making a simple website with GitHub Pages
 ---